What is a Bridging Loan?

 Claim dealt with efficiently and to a satisfactory conclusion.
 Wayne Vickers visited me at home initially and explained everything thoroughly.
 Professional service throughout.
 Recommended

-Fiona Moore is a commercial property and residential property specialist at Nottingham-based law firm Rotheras Solicitors and is located at our Lace Market office in the heart of Nottingham City Centre.
+Fiona Moore is an associate solicitor specialising in commercial property and residential property at Nottingham-based law firm Rotheras Solicitors and is located at our Lace Market office in the heart of Nottingham City Centre.

-Joshua Morley is a Trainee Solicitor currently in the Commercial Property department and is based in the Lace Market office.
+Jasmine Jackson is a trainee Solicitor in the Commercial Property department at Rotheras and is based at our Lace Market Office.

 Emily Kevan is a residential property and commercial property paralegal at Rotheras.
 She is based at our Lace Market office in the heart of Nottingham city centre.